gitlabhq/gitlabhq/doc/workflow/lfs/migrate_from_git-annex_to_git-lfs.md

 file patterns that you chose to track via **git-lfs**.

-To see **git-lfs** working, look at the project's size (in bites), update one of your files, and push a change to the remote.
+To see **git-lfs** working, look at the project's size (in bytes), update one of your files, and push a change to the remote.

 - Repo size: 492 KB